Bishop-Jones' Theorem and the ergodic limit set: Hausdorff and Packing dimensions

-and also in this case $B(z_i,\rho_i)$ are generalized visual balls.
+where $B(z_i,\rho_i)$ are again generalized visual balls.
 As usual we can define the visual $\alpha$-packing measure by

-Consequently it is defined the visual packing dimension of a Borelian set $B$, denoted by PD$(B)$.
-Using Lemma \ref{comparison-balls} as in the case of the Hausdorff measure (see \cite{Pau96}) it is easy to check that for every visual metric $D_{x,a}$ of center $x$ and parameter $a$ it holds:
+Consequently it is defined the visual packing dimension of a Borel set $B$, denoted by PD$(B)$.
+Using Lemma \ref{comparison-balls} as in the case of the Hausdorff measure (see \cite{Pau96}) one can check that for every visual metric $D_{x,a}$ of center $x$ and parameter $a$ it holds: